Explore Maine's Historic Forts and Sites

 When you visit Maine’s historic forts and sites, you can walk down seaside battlements, explore creepy stone fortresses and even enjoy sunny afternoons on the island retreat of Maine’s most famous explorer.

 Britain was again on America’s mind when it built the sprawling, brick-and-granite Fort Knox in Prospect.
 Overlooking a narrow stretch of the Penobscot River, the massive fortress was designed to keep British ships from raiding towns upriver.
 But they never came.
 Construction took decades and was finally halted, with the fort unfinished, in 1869.
+While at the Fort, take in the sweeping vista from the Penobscot Narrows Bridge Observatory with 360-degree views of the Penobscot River and Bay, the Maine countryside and the distant western mountains.
 Another riverside redoubt, Fort Popham, was built in 1862 on the banks of the Kennebec to stop Confederates from sailing by.
 The Confederates didn’t show up and the fort was never finished, though it and Fort Knox housed troops in later conflicts.

 Not every Maine historic site involves war.
 Eagle Island involved vacations.
 The island, offshore from South Harpswell, was the summer home of arctic explorer Admiral Robert Peary.
 You’ll need your boat, or a tour boat, to visit.

 For information on other Maine historic forts and sites, check out the Maine Bureau of Parks and Lands.